- Note: Units will need to be placed into a spreadsheet, eventually turned into cards like the spells are getting. Each unit will have:

 - Pakhiráj – winged horses.
 Capable of flying into the Underworld and back, alive.
 Hard to capture and even harder to tame.

-- Gulon – Essentially a large cat, living partly on carrion, whose teeth and claws may be used in magic spells.
+- Gulon – Essentially a large wolverine whose teeth and claws may be used in magic spells.

 - Rukh – Also 'Roc': a giant bird-of-prey large enough to hunt emus.
 Mated pairs stay together until the chicks are full-grown, and can take revenge if the chicks are killed.
 Also called 'Erne' (hence, 'Arindell', meaning 'Eagle's Valley'); 'Great Eagle'; 'King of Birds'; and other names.